chalatz/tours/pages/tours/driving/jewish-sites-tours-greece.md

   short_text: 'Experts in Rhodes Exclusive Tours   '

 ---
+**NEW TOWN**

-From your selected point, you'll be driven to the Historical Buildings and the Old Harbor, where according to the tradition, the Colossus of Rhodes once stood (Stop Visit Pictures)
+From your selected point, you'll be driven to the Historical Buildings and the Old Harbor, where according to the tradition, the **Colossus of Rhodes** once stood (Stop Visit Pictures)

-* The North point of the Island where the Mediterranean and the Aegean Sea meet (Stop Photos)
+The **North Point of the Island** where the Mediterranean and the Aegean Sea meet (Stop Photos)

+**MONTE SMITH**

-* **Monte Smith - Acropolis of Rhodes**, Panoramic view of the City, also the Temple of Apollo, the Greek Stadium, and the Ancient Theater (Stop Visit Photos)
+Monte Smith - **Acropolis of Rhodes Town**, Panoramic view of the City, also the Temple of Apollo, the Greek Stadium, and the Ancient Theater (Stop Visit Photos)

 We drive to the East Coast of Rhodes Town and visit:

+**JEWISH CEMETERY**

-* The **Jewish Cemetery** one of the best preserved in Europe and it contains tombstones from the 1840's to the present.
+The Jewish Cemetery one of the best preserved in Europe and it contains tombstones from the 1840's to the present.
 Today many of these tombstones have been unearthed and exposed.
 Some of them are extremely interesting, both on account of their form and the inscriptions they bear.
 (Stop Visit Photos)

+**JEWISH QUARTER - LA JUDERIA**

-Then you'll pass through one of the gateways of the Medieval City and enter the **Jewish Quarter** named **"La Juderia"**
+Then you'll pass through one of the gateways of the Medieval City and enter the Jewish Quarter named "La Juderia"

 Here your Tour/Driver will park the car at the Parking Lot (Car Park) and show you how to walk to the Jewish Synagogue and Museum (Tour/Drivers are not permitted to provide walking tours, so he’ll wait at the Parking Lot for your return)